kachkaev/njt/src/cli/README.md

 <s>If you use [duckduckgo.com](https://duckduckgo.com/) as your primary search engine, type `!njt <package> [destination]` in its search field (note the leading exclamation mark).
 This trick is possible thanks to DuckDuckGo’s awesome [bang feature](https://duckduckgo.com/bang).</s>

-### 🟢 Online search field at the `njt`’s mini-webiste
+### 🟢 Online search field on the `njt`’s mini-website

 Open [njt.now.sh](https://njt.now.sh), type your query, press enter.
-This method is a bit slower than the other ones because you have to open the landing page first, however, it works everywhere and does not require setup.
+This method is a bit slower than the other ones because you have to open the page with the input field first.
+On the plus side, it works everywhere and does not require any setup.

 Thanks to [now.sh](https://now.sh) for hosting [njt.now.sh](https://njt.now.sh) 💚

 ### 🟢 More ways?

 Are you a shortcut guru?
-Feel free [to suggest](https://github.com/kachkaev/njt/issues/new) another entry point into `njt` to save more of the people’s time!
+Feel free [to suggest](https://github.com/kachkaev/njt/issues/new) another entry point into `njt` to save more of the people’s time around the world!

 ## Available destinations